Prayers up with election countdown: Chicago mayoral candidates canvass churches in final push — and warn of ‘false prophets’

 Vallas, the former Chicago Public Schools chief executive, fired back at Lightfoot during a campaign stop with supporters at a Greek restaurant in Lincoln Square.

-“The only thing that this great city ... lacks is quality leadership — quality leadership on the 5th floor.
+“The only thing that this great city ... lacks is quality leadership — quality leadership on the fifth floor.
 It is my intention to bring back quality leadership,” he said.

-Vallas did not address the most recent controversy dogging his campaign — that his Twitter account had allegedly “liked” racist posts over the past few years, as documented by the Chicago Tribune — something his campaign chalked up to “hackers.”
+Vallas did not address the most recent controversy dogging his campaign — that his Twitter account allegedly has “liked” racist posts over the last few years, as documented by the Chicago Tribune — something his campaign chalked up to “hackers.”

 “There’s nothing to clear up,” Vallas told reporters at Barba Yianni Grecian Taverna, 4761 N. Lincoln Ave., as a protester chanted outside.